dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 *   They can make the parameter positional instead.

-*   They can commit to the API they want by making the field public and the parameter named, but use a public name for the parameter.
+*   They can commit to the API they want by making the field private and the parameter named, but use a public name for the parameter.
 Then instead of using an initializing formal, they manually initialize the field from the parameter, as in: